Rome with teenagers: the best things to do in Rome with teens for a trip you’ll all love (updated for 2026)

 Explore Rome’s Jewish Quarter: il Ghetto

-A first visit to Rome’s Jewish ghetto is often emotional and a fantastic opportunity to talk about your kids about the history of the Jewish community, the events that preceded the II word world and, the horror of the racial laws and the Jewish prosecutions in nazi-fascist Rome.
+Rome’s Jewish ghetto is a stunning, historically significant part of Rome and one I believe it interesting and important to visit with teens, and a fantastic opportunity to talk about your kids about the history of the Jewish community, the events that preceded the II word world and, the horror of the racial laws and the Jewish prosecutions in nazi-fascist Rome and more.

 Rome Jewish Ghetto with Marcellus' Theater on the left and view of the Synagogue